euroargodev/argopy/docs/contributing.rst

 The return data can be anything, since this depends on the product.

-Contributors will keep in mind to use our internal ftp, http and s3 stores if necessary.
+Contributors will keep in mind to use our internal :class:`argopy.stores.ftpstore`, :class:`argopy.stores.httpstore` and :class:`argopy.stores.s3store` stores if necessary, or possibly the private :class:`argopy.ArgoFloat.fs` and :class:`argopy.ArgoFloat.idx` instances.

 .. _data_fetchers: